 The prohibition on receiving transfer or control

-Belgium, Germany, Italy, and the Netherlands all have a nuclear role in NATO and retain the dual-capable aircraft and pilots trained in the use of the weapons at bases on their territory.
-The weapons are subject to ‘dual key’ authorisation by the United States government and the government of the respective host state in order to be used.
-In the case of the B61 bombs stationed at Incirlik in Turkey, however, any use of the weapons would reportedly be carried out by aircraft stationed at other bases, and it is not clear whether Turkey’s fighters maintain the capacity to drop nuclear bombs.
-There are ostensibly no nuclear-capable aircraft at Incirlik.
+Currently, Belgium, Germany, Italy, and the Netherlands all have an active nuclear role in NATO and retain the dual-capable aircraft and pilots trained in the use of the weapons at bases on their territory.
+The weapons are controlled by the United States but could be released to the host country for use in a war.
+In the case of the B61 bombs stationed at Incirlik in Türkiye, however, any use of the weapons would reportedly be carried out by NATO aircraft stationed at other bases.
+Türkiye’s F-16 fighters are capable of delivering nuclear bombs but are not fully certified to do so.
+A seventh state, Greece, also contributes to the nuclear sharing mission.
+Greece does not have a committed fighter unit, but has a contingency mission.2

 See the section on the prohibition on allowing stationing, installation, or deployment of nuclear weapons for further information on the US nuclear weapons stored in Europe.